Continuum directed random polymers on disordered hierarchical diamond lattices: Diamond hierarchical lattice

 \section{Diamond hierarchical lattice}

 In this section I will provide a path-based construction of the diamond hierarchical lattice as a compact metric space.
-The proofs of propositions in this section are in the appendix.
+This discussion is applicable to any choice of $b,s\in \{2,3,\ldots\}$.
+The proofs of propositions are in the appendix.